-- On the ecowitt.net uploading page, enable the ON button (displayed blue) and set the uploading interval time. - Copy the MAC address (will be used to add the device on the server later) - Press Save on the page. - Press "Register at ecowitt.net" and finish the registration on the page. - Press the upper left menu button and select Devices. - Press Add Device and input all the information needed. - Press Save. - Press Dashboard on the menu.
-Your sensor data would be available on the dashboard within several minutes.
+- On the ecowitt.net uploading page, enable the ON button (displayed blue) and set the uploading interval time. - Press Save on the page. - Press "Register at ecowitt.net" and finish the registration on the page.

+- Press the "+" button and select enter your email address. - Set a password for your ecowitt account - Press Submit. - Enter the captcha you received from your email box and press submit.